mittelmark/oowidgets/tutorial.md

 An alternative to the shown approach above is the creation of mixins.
-Whereas inheritance often leads to large and complex hierarchies, mixins add some required functionality of the fly without the need to extend a base class.
+Whereas inheritance often leads to large and complex hierarchies, mixins add some required functionality on the fly without the need to extend a base class.
 Ths approach is more flexible, just add the required mixin classes to get some desired behaviour.
 In the following we will create a mixin class `mx::Flash` which can flash both Labels and Buttons.
 We will then add this behaviour to